petrknap/trunk/README.md

 ## Why use service locator?

-Because **it is easier to do it**.
+Because **it is easier than not to used it**.
 Don't trust me?
 Let see at this code:

 ```php
 class MyDatabase